JaninaBistron/OriGamiNMRTest/README.md

 # OriGami NMR Test

-## Open Reproducible data of the OriGami NMR Test for Navigational Map Reading Competencies
+## Open Reproducible Data of the OriGami NMR Test for Navigational Map Reading Competencies

 On the basis of our location-based game [OriGami](https://app.origami.ifgi.de) we created a test instrument for measuring navigational map reading (NMR) competencies: **OriGami NMR Test**.
 The main aim of the